 Chemotherapy for Hodgkin disease

-Chemotherapy (chemo) refers to the use of drugs to kill cancer cells.
-Usually the drugs are given into a vein or taken by mouth (as pills).
+Chemotherapy (chemo) is the use of drugs to kill cancer cells.
+For Hodgkin disease, the drugs usually are given into a vein or taken by mouth (as pills).
 Once the drugs enter the bloodstream, they spread throughout the body.
-Several drugs are given at the same time to treat Hodgkin disease.
+Several chemo drugs are given at the same time to treat Hodgkin disease.

 Doctors give chemo in cycles.
 A round of treatment is followed by a rest period to give the body time to recover.
 Most of the time each chemo cycle lasts for several weeks.
-Most chemo treatments are given in the doctor’s office, clinic, or hospital outpatient department, but some may require a hospital stay.
+Most often, chemo is given in the doctor’s office, clinic, or hospital outpatient department, but some may require a hospital stay.

 - Hair loss